OCA/stock-logistics-barcode/barcodes_generator_abstract/README.rst

 Installation
 ============

-This module use an extra python librairy named 'pyBarcode' you should install to make barcode generation works properly.
+This module use an extra python library named 'pyBarcode' you should install to make barcode generation works properly.

-sudo pip install pyBarcode
+``sudo pip install pyBarcode``

 Configuration
 =============

 To configure this module, you need to:

-* Go to XXX / Configuration / Barcode Nomenclatures and select
+* Go to Settings / Technical / Sequences & Identifiers / Barcode Nomenclatures
 * Select a Nomenclature
 * Create or select a rule